Akin Pa Rin ang Bukas: Casting

 The network began casting for Akin Pa Rin ang Bukas in May 2013.
 The first actor to be cast was Lovi Poe as the lead protagonist Lovelia Villacorta, followed by Rocco Nacino as Jerry, the love interest.

 After the first sit down meeting with creative director Jun Lana, Cesar Montano immediately agreed to star on the series.
 Montano also stated that it was his desire to work again with director, Laurice Guillen—who was his director in the 1989 film Ang Bukas ay Akin, which he won his very first acting award—as one of the main reasons why he accepted the project.

 The network also announced the inclusion of Solenn Heussaff, Gary Estrada and Charee Pineda as series regulars.
-The role of Jade Carmelo was originally offered to Alessandra de Rossi but she turned it down, and so it was given to Heussaff.
-Estrada signed on to portray Roel Villacorta, while Pineda was cast as the main villain Agatha Morales.
+The role of Jade Carmelo was originally offered to Alessandra de Rossi.
+De Rossi turned it down, and it was given to Heussaff.
+Estrada signed on to portray Roel Villacorta, while Pineda was cast as the villain, Agatha Morales.